 A Trello board is a software equivalent of a physical wall with columns of sticky notes.
 In Trello terminology, the wall is called a "board."
 The columns are called "lists."
 The sticky notes in columns are called "cards."

-In the following image, "Current" is an example of a board.
+In the following image, "Current" is an example of a project board.
 "In Progress" is an example of a list.
 "Confirm Internet Explorer support" is an example of a card.

 In any task management system, it's important to have a view into the product development process like this.
 The Next Up list is the single prioritized list to which the product team refers in order to know what to work on next.
 It represents one week of work.